 Singapore’s race circuit is smack right in its city centre, which provides a range of convenience for hardcore fans or those who just want to get a feel of the heat of the race.

 Visitors can choose to stay right beside the circuit, or at the city’s fringes.
 Either way, this meant that there is more time to do outside of racing time.
-Add to the fact Singapore’s reputation as a confluence of world cuisines (and terrific Asian food) and world-class shopping brands, this meant that an F1 visitor can sleep in, have good food, shop around, watch the race, then club the night away, without leaving the convenience of a metropolitan city.
+Add to the fact Singapore’s reputation as a confluence of world cuisines (and terrific Asian food) and world-class shopping brands, this meant that an Formula One visitor can sleep in, have good food, shop around, watch the race, then club the night away, without leaving the convenience of a metropolitan city.

 Proximity To Other Countries

 Singapore in itself is a perfect springboard to other exotic Asian destinations.
-Given Changi Airport’s extensive connections as a hub (and who does not want to be caught walking through Changi Airport while on a holiday?), visitors to F1 in September just need to add a day or 2 to their schedules and a perfect holiday is put together.
+Given Changi Airport’s extensive connections as a hub (and who does not want to be caught walking through Changi Airport while on a holiday?), visitors to Formula One in September just need to add a day or 2 to their schedules and a perfect holiday is put together.

 Wow your friends with pictures of yourself at an idyllic beach in Bali in the morning, and then of the race at night, ending off the day with a selfie at the concert at Padang!
+Enjoy a relaxing massage at Batam, or snorkel at Phuket.
+Even better, take hop on to a Silkair or Scoot flight to Penang to savour its world famous cuisine!

 Click HERE to explore the amenities (and connections) of world-renowned Changi Airport!